synchronizedsynecdoche/sleepplan-python/README.md

 Usage:

-After running sleepplan.exe, optimal wakeup times will be generated with a default fall-asleep offset of 15 minutes.
+After running sleepplan~~.exe~~, optimal wakeup times will be generated with a default fall-asleep offset of 15 minutes.
 Then, you can enter in any number of options:
 - "h" or "-h" (when entered in as an argument) to show command help.
 - "o" or "-o" to change the fall asleep offset.